neveragaindottech/neveragaindottech.github.io/README.md

 We do our best to verify every signature that appears on the website.
-It requires a great deal of human effort to verify thousands of signatures, so we <a href="https://twitter.com/neveragaintech/status/811299101358915588"
->stopped accepting new signatures for manual verification at noon PST Dec 21</a>, after accepting signatures for 8 days.
+It requires a great deal of human effort to verify thousands of signatures, so we stopped accepting new signatures for manual verification at noon PST Dec 21, after accepting signatures for 8 days.
 We are still processing a large backlog of submitted signatures, so the number of signatures on the website will continue to increase, but we are no longer accepting new signatures.